 how on walls they are more honest,

-how from the white deluge of storms the world emerges
+how from the white of storms the world emerges

-can only go so far before it is buried in its depth,
+can only go so far before e's buried in his depth,

 and whatever shade of blue holds his steps,